acgetchell/mundus-atrox/src/game/artificer.md

 *Artificers* are described in [Tasha's Cauldron of Everything](https://www.dndbeyond.com/sources/tcoe/artificer#Artificer).

 Most *Artificers* on **Mundus** belong to the *Artificers Guild*.
+Members of the *Artificers' Guild* speak to each other in a highly technical language that sounds like *Common* but is full of outlandish words with little meaning to outsiders. *Artificers' Guild* members can recognize each other via this *Artificers' Cant*.

-As *Artificers* are present in all centers of [Civilization](../background/civilization.md), *Artificers* themselves are highly valued and often protected by the *Artificers' Guild* as long as they are members of good standing.
-Naturally, the *Artificers' Guild* frowns upon non-Guild practicioners, but such folk often make quite a good living trading or living amongst the [Barbaria](../background/barbaria.md).
+ As *Artificers* are present in all centers of [Civilization](../background/civilization.md), they are highly valued and protected by the *Artificers' Guild* (as long as they are members of good standing).
+Naturally, the *Artificers' Guild* frowns upon non-Guild practicioners, but such folk are in demand and do quite well trading or living amongst the [Barbaria](../background/barbaria.md).

 ## Hit Points